 I am interested in negotiating the complexities that exist within, around and between the gaps of an idea.
 Hard to define and articulate; the place of overlap, the grey area.
 Something fragile and hard to hold.
 By resisting categorization the work avoids dominant hierarchies, seen as virtual nets that restrict freedom of thought.

-Through a slowly moving circular process, researching around a specific starting point, I find what I consider to be the sediment, something fundamental yet pervasive.
+By researching around a specific starting point, I find what I consider to be the sediment, something fundamental yet pervasive.
 I look for a tension that exists between historical archive and contemporary debate and investigate this state of uncertainty.
 Through gathering and transforming materials, I attempt to articulate something hard to understand - to elicit a shift of perspective.